cminhho/Movie-Exercise-Challenge/README.md

 ### Running the application
 #### Running the application

-The application is supporting to work on multiple envs
+The application supports to work on multiple profiles
-- local: running in port 9080 and using H2 databse
+- local - for local local (running in port 9080 and using H2 databse)
-- dev: running in port 9080 and using MariaDB databse
+- dev - for local development (running in port 9080 and using MariaDB databse)
-- prod: running in port 8080 and using MariaDB databse
+- prod - for local production (running in port 8080 and using MariaDB databse)

+Note: Application will use the local profile by default.

 ```shell
 mvn clean spring-boot:run -Plocal